 Beach houses, particularly those in tourist locations, are not governed by the same rules as houses in large cities.

-One major difference is that houses for rent don’t come with taxes.
 By contrast, renting beach houses, especially those in tourist areas, are not only taxable but they also require a special permission from local authorities to be rented out.
-Note, however, that this is not something you should have to worry about; it’s the property owner who has to deal with all this.
-So unless you want to buy a house and have it rented, you shouldn’t worry about renting a beach house.

-For example, a two-bedroom house that can accommodate five people can cost around $225 per night.
+For example, a two-bedroom house that can accommodate five people can cost around US$225 per night.
 That seems high, but remember that this is a house big enough to accommodate five.
-These types of beach houses are usually rented by holiday-goers who just want to spend a couple of days by the beach.
-For those who want to live by the beach for a much longer period, renting the same two-bedroom house can cost as much as $3,000 per month.

-Medium-sized beach houses that are fully furnished can cost around $2,000 per month.
+Medium-sized beach houses that are fully furnished can cost around US$2,000 per month.
 But you can try to negotiate with the property owner.
 You can even ask them to remove something from the house (a piece of furniture or equipment) to reduce the price.

 Requirements

+There is a certain uniqueness of renting a house in Costa Rica.
 You can usually find these requirements under the rental property listing.

-Contract Duration
+Rental Duration

 According to Costa Rican law, you can rent a place for as long as three years, but many owners might offer a one-year contract if you ask.

-In Costa Rica, long-term contracts are more common, but short-term rents are also offered as an option.Â
+In Costa Rica, long-term contracts are more common, but short-term rents are also offered as an option

 That said, local laws mandate rental agreements to be at least three years long.
 Despite this, many locals are willing to get around that rule and rent out their properties for only a year, or even six months.